Native App Studio

 - Office hours

-You are expected to complete the provided exercises, attend most office hours, submit five fully working practice apps, as well as a final project.
+You are expected to complete the provided exercises, attend most office hours, submit seven fully working apps, improve on those apps for your portfolio, and to confer with your mentor regularly.
+You are also expected to work on preparations for your final programming project.

-- If in doubt, contact the course’s heads at email@example.com or speak to an assistant
+- When in doubt, contact the course’s heads at firstname.lastname@example.org or speak to your mentor.

 Programming 1 and 2, or equivalent, as decided by the course’s instructor.
 You need to be comfortable with memory management, runtime analysis, design patterns, databases, and basic data structures and algorithms.
 You also need to have a laptop capable of running either Xcode or Android Studio.